 - Make the frosting by combining the cocoa with the powdered sugar.
 Then add the milk very gradually, starting with 1 tablespoon then with a teaspoon at a time until you get a good, thick dropping consistency for dipping the donuts.
 Not too thick and not too thin.
 It will hardly take any milk to get it that way.

-- Dip each donut into the frosting then transfer back to the cooling rack, sprinkle with desired toppings like nuts or chocolate chips while the frosting i still wet, then allow to set a little before enjoying.
+- Dip each donut top down into the frosting then transfer back to the cooling rack, sprinkle with desired toppings like nuts or chocolate chips while the frosting is still wet, then allow to set a little before enjoying.